TheRealBatou/festival-api/README.md

 # Festival API
-A RESTful API for managing festivals, built with Node.js, Typescript, Express, TypeORM and PostgreSQL
+A RESTful API for managing festivals, built with Node.js, Typescript, Express, TypeORM and PostgreSQL.
+(This project is a showcase for demonstration purposes only.
+Contributions are not accepted.)

 ## Features
 - CRUD operations for festivals